abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 > Read the [CMS Kit: Comments](https://abp.io/docs/8.3/modules/cms-kit/comments) documentation to learn more.

-#### Docs: Added Google Translation Support & Introducing the Single Project Mode
+### Docs: Added Google Translation Support & Introducing the Single Project Mode

-In this version, we made some improvements in the [Docs Module](https://abp.io/docs/8.3/modules/docs), added Google Translation support for better findings in the documentation, and introduced a single project mode.
+In this version, we made some improvements in the [Docs Module](https://abp.io/docs/8.3/modules/docs), added Google Translation support for better findings in the documentation, and introduced a single project mode to align our needs in the documentation system with [the unification of the ABP Platform](https://abp.io/blog/new-abp-platform-is-live).

 The single project mode allows you to use a single name as a project name in your application.
 If you are not considering supporting multiple projects with their multiple docs and instead if you have a single project and want to have documentation for it, it's especially useful for you.
 You just need to configure the `DocsUiOptions`, set the single project mode as **enabled** and also define a constant project name: